Example Development

 Repository Examples and Freestanding Examples

-In MCUXpresso SDK, based on whether supporting the hierarchical configuration for board and device porting, we can distinguish 2 types examples: repository and freestanding examples.
+In MCUXpresso SDK, based on example location we distinguish 2 example types: repository and freestanding examples.

 Example Type |